-Set your thermostat to 68°F in the winter
+Set your thermostat to 68°F or lower in the winter

 You can save up to 10% on your heating bills by simply turning your thermostat down 7-10°F for eight hours.